Greta Gerwig Invites More Controversy After Margot Robbie’s ‘Barbie’ Speech Sounds Eerily Similar To Brad Pitt’s ‘Fight Club’ Lines

 ADVERTISEMENT

 Greta Gerwig's Barbie and David Fincher's Fight Club may appear to be completely different films at first glance.
 Fight Club is often perceived as a celebration of macho ideals, but it is actually a critique of toxic masculinity.
 On the other hand, Barbie, based on the popular fashion dolls, is primarily associated with traditionally feminine characteristics.
 Despite the 25-year gap between the two films, the main difference lies in how they convey their messages.
-Fight Club ends tragically, with the main character wreaking havoc upon society.
-In contrast, Barbie empowers its characters and provides a path towards self-discovery.

 ADVERTISEMENT